Well Known Wildlife Biologists, Naturalists, and Animal Trainers

 For example, Cesar Millan (also known as The Dog Whisperer) has made a very successful career out of training dogs and their humans.
-Millan specializes in rehabilitating dogs that society has given up on, and the results have proven amazing, so much so that he has his own television show, The Dog Whisperer, on National Geographic, as well as successful training service to share his wisdom.
+Millan specializes in rehabilitating dogs that society has given up on, and the results have proven amazing, so much so that he has had his own television show, The Dog Whisperer, on National Geographic, as well as successful training service to share his wisdom.

 Millan was born and raised in Mexico, and earned the nickname "El Perrero" (Spanish for "The Dogman") because he always seemed to be surrounded by a pack of happy dogs.
 When he came to America, he broke beyond sit-stay training and tapped into dog psychology.
 Today, Millan is as famous for his techniques as he is for his results, and he has traveled the country imparting his dog training wisdom on dog owners far and wide.
-He also authored the book Cesar's Way, which was a number-one fixture on the New York Times best seller list.
+He also authored several books, including Cesar's Way, which was a number-one fixture on the New York Times best seller list.

 Corwin is an expert in rainforest animals, and he has a bachelor's degree in biology and anthropology from Bridgewater State College, as well as a master's degree in wildlife and fisheries conservation from the University of Massachusetts at Amherst.